pwr-Solaar/Solaar/docs/installation.md

 Unifying Receiver.

-You can run the `rules.d/install.sh` script from Solaar to do this installation automatically (it will switch to root when necessary), or you can do all the required steps by hand, as the root user:
+You can run the `rules.d/install.sh` script from Solaar to do this installation automatically (make sure to run it as your regular desktop user, it will switch to root when necessary), or you can do all the required steps by hand, as the root user:

 1. Copy `rules.d/99-logitech-unifying-receiver.rules` from Solaar to
-   `/etc/udev/rules.d/`. udev will automatically pick up this file using inotify.
+   `/etc/udev/rules.d/`.
+The `udev` daemon will automatically pick up this file using inotify.

-   By default, the rule allows all members of the `plugdev` group to have read/write access to the Unifying Receiver device. (standard Debian/ Ubuntu group for pluggable devices).
+   By default, the rule allows all members of the `plugdev` group to have read/write access to the Unifying Receiver device. (standard Debian/Ubuntu group for pluggable devices).
 It may need changes, specific to your particular system's configuration.
 If in doubt, replacing `GROUP="plugdev"` with `GROUP="<your username>"` should just work.